burgerga/INTOXICOM_Workshop_1/paper/paper.md

 (ERM) identifier [@citesAsPotentialSolution:VanRijn2022] as metadata for datasets to unequivocally indicate which chemicals are studied within these toxicology projects.

-Challenges the toxicology community faces include (1) incomplete interoperabilty, (2) lack of adoption of unique identifiers, and (3) data that cannot be reused because it does not meet community standards.
+Challenges the toxicology community faces include (1) incomplete interoperability, (2) lack of adoption of unique identifiers, and (3) data that cannot be reused because it does not meet community standards.